7 Luxury London Hotels with Exceptional Dining Experiences

 Wine Programme & Sommelier Paz Levinson

-Food lovers appreciate the wine programme curated by sommelier Paz Levinson.
-The selection balances classic French wines with unexpected global discoveries.
+The wine programme curated by sommelier Paz Levinson balances classic French wines with unexpected global discoveries.
 Pairings enhance dishes without stealing focus—hallmark of sophisticated wine service for serious gastronomes.

 The Connaught Bar: Legendary Martini Trolley Service

 The martini trolley is theatrical yet precise—crafted tableside without feeling forced.
-Food lovers often begin their evening here before dining.
+Diners often begin their evening here before the restaurant.
 Frequently ranks among world’s finest bars.

 • Hélène Darroze tasting menu: £155-195